 , recording a cover of fellow hard rock band Magna Fi

 's "All Hail Shadow" (featured in Shadow the Hedgehog

 's theme song "His World".
 They wrote four songs for Sonic and the Black Knight

-, as well as later doing a cover of Music All Ends With Me
+, as well as later doing a cover of All Ends

 .
-They also wrote the theme song Free
+They also wrote the theme song "Free" for SonicFreeRiders

 , and performed their own version which was included on the game's soundtrack.
 Many of their previous songs appear in Sonic Generations

 , and they have also recorded their own version of the North American Sonic CD

 theme song "Sonic Boom", collaborating with Synth Pop

 .
 They also collaborated with electro house/techno artist Circuit Freq